geoserver/geoserver/doc/en/user/source/installation/docker.rst

    ..
 Note::

-      You can navigate to this by going to the `Geoserver Source Forge page <https://sourceforge.net/projects/geoserver/>`_ then to `files` , `Geoserver`, and then release that matches your docker container.
+      You can navigate to this by going to the `Geoserver Source Forge page <https://sourceforge.net/projects/geoserver/>`_ then to `files`, `Geoserver`, and then the release that matches your docker container.

 #.
 Unzip the Data Directory